curl/curl/docs/cmdline-opts/verbose.md

 protocol).

-Adding a third verbose outputs transfer content (--trace-ascii %) and enable tracing of more components (--trace-config read,write,ssl).
+Adding a third verbose outputs transfer content (--trace-ascii %) and enable tracing of more components (--trace-config multi,read,write,ssl).

 A forth time adds tracing of all network components. (--trace-config network).